 The weather was hot, especially during the early days of the jamboree.
 Those in the know, however, headed to the Venturing Mine Company, a supercool exhibit highlighting the BSA’s program for young men and women ages 14 through 20.

 “This is the biggest hit of the jamboree,” said Steve Stone, a committee chairman for Venturing Crew 959 in San Diego.
 “The temperature inside is between 50 and 60 degrees to simulate conditions inside a real mine.
-The Scouts get a 30-minute tourŠlearn about mining operations, shoot air rifles, and experience a mine shaft ‘earthquake.'”
+The Scouts get a 30-minute tourŠlearn about mining operations, and experience a mine shaft ‘earthquake.'”

 Adult Scouters especially appreciated the exhibit’s air-conditioned backstage room where, via a bank of television monitors, they could watch their Scouts traverse the mine.